comit-network/RFCs/RFC-011-SWAP-Omni-Layer-basic.md

 | `omni_data`        | The Omni Layer data that transfers the Omni Layer Asset as described in [Omni Layer data](#omni-layer-data) |

  The Bitcoin transaction MUST be constructed with the following inputs, outputs and values.
- The order of the inputs and outputs MUST be as described.
  The *assigned Bitcoin value* on the inputs SHOULD be as described.

  | Inputs (assigned Bitcoin value)      | Outputs (assigned Bitcoin value)                     |